Joe Buck: Major League Baseball on Fox

+Buck's voice is heard in recorded conversations between Linda Tripp and Monica Lewinsky calling Game 5 of the Yankees-Indians ALDS in 1997, which were released at the height of the scandal involving Lewinsky and President Bill Clinton.

 On September 8, 1998, Buck called Mark McGwire's 62nd home run that broke Roger Maris' single-season record.
 The game was nationally televised live in prime time on Fox.
 It was a rarity for a nationally televised regular season game not to be aired on cable since the end of the Monday/Thursday Night Baseball era on ABC in 1989.

 During Fox's broadcast of the 2002 World Series, Buck paid implicit tribute to his father, who had died a few months earlier (he had read the eulogy at his father's funeral) by calling the final out of Game 6 (which tied the series at 3–3, and thus ensured there would be a Game 7 broadcast the next night) with the phrase, "We'll see you tomorrow night."
 This was the same phrase with which Jack Buck had famously called Kirby Puckett's home run off Braves pitcher Charlie Leibrandt, which ended Game 6 of the 1991 World Series.
 Since then, Joe has continued to use this phrase at appropriate times, including Game 4 of the 2004 ALCS, in which the Boston Red Sox famously rallied off New York Yankees closer Mariano Rivera in the 9th inning to avoid elimination.
 When David Ortiz's walk-off home run finally won it for the Red Sox in the 12th inning, Buck uttered, "We'll see you later tonight," alluding to the fact that the game had extended into the early morning.
 Most famously however, he also used the phrase at the end of Game 6 of the 2011 World Series when the Cardinals' David Freese hit a walk-off home run in the 11th inning against the Rangers to send the series to a seventh game (it was 20 years and a day since Kirby Puckett's home run).
 The similarity of both the call and the game situation resulted in mentions on national news broadcasts.

 Buck also paid tribute to his late father during the 2006 World Series by calling the final out of Game 5 with the phrase "St. Louis has a World Series winner", which echoed his father's line "And that's a winner, that's a winner, a World Series winner for the Cardinals!" at the end of the 1982 World Series.